splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 	ListMemberRoles(member string, resp ...*http.Response) ([]string, error)
 	/*
 		ListMembers - identity service endpoint
-		Returns the list of members in the given tenant
+		Returns a list of members in a given tenant.
 		Parameters:
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided
 	*/
 	ListMembers(resp ...*http.Response) ([]string, error)
 	/*
 		ListPrincipals - identity service endpoint
-		Returns the list of principals known to IAC
+		Returns the list of principals known to IAC.
 		Parameters:
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided
 	*/
 	ListPrincipals(resp ...*http.Response) ([]string, error)
 	/*
 		ListRoleGroups - identity service endpoint
-		Gets groups for a role in this tenant
+		Gets a list of groups for a role in a given tenant.
 		Parameters:
 			role: The role name.
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided